rbb-data/svelte-starter/README.md

 Builds the app for production and uploads the files to the Google Cloud Storage `rbb-data-static`.
 You'll need Google Cloud's command line tools `gcloud` and `gsutil` installed and configured (for installation instructions, see https://cloud.google.com/sdk/docs/install).

-The deployed file will be available at https://storage.googleapis.com/rbb-data-static/my-cool-project/index.html (assuming you named your project `my-cool-project`).
+The deployed file will be available at https://storage.googleapis.com/rbb-data-static/{project-name}/index.html.

 ### `npm run deploy--experimental`

-Same as `npm run deploy` but deploys to https://storage.googleapis.com/rbb-data-static/my-cool-project-experimental/index.html (note the `-experimental` suffix).
+Same as `npm run deploy` but deploys to https://storage.googleapis.com/rbb-data-static/{project-name}-experimental/index.html (note the `-experimental` suffix).

 ### `npm run update:gdoc`